-- conflict of interest forms
+- conflict of interest

 SELECTING A MANUSCRIPT TYPE: When uploading your completed manuscript, you will be required to designate a manuscript type.
 The following are guidelines for choosing:

-- Letters to the Editor: Letters are limited to brief communications which directly relate to a recently published article in the Journal.
+- Letters to the Editor: Letters are limited to brief communications which specifically relate to a recently published article in the Journal.
 Letters to the editor will be reviewed by the Editor(s) and responded to by the author(s) of the referenced article.
 Letters to the Editor are limited to 500 words and 5 references.
 As letters to the editor are indexed and cited like original articles, key words are also required.
-Letters to the Editor will be published exclusively online, with exceptions per the Editor.
+Letters to the Editor will be published exclusively online, with exceptions per the Editor

 - First name, middle initial, last name of each author with highest academic degrees included (do not include fellowships).
 All contributing authors should be listed including any professional writing assistance.